 A Review of Basic Statistics

 This course builds up the basic ideas of statistics systematically and quickly.
-It provides a review of the methods of summarising and presenting data, estimation, confidence intervals and hypothesis testing.
+It provides a review of the methods of summarising and presenting data, estimation, standard errors, confidence intervals, hypothesis testing and p-values.
 Mathematical details are kept to a minimum.

 Who Should Attend?